ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 watsonx Assistant – Used to conversation flow development and webchat interface watson Discovery – Used to ingest documents that will be used to retrieve relevant docs. watsonx ai – RAG with LLM and train as needed. watson orchestrate- workflows and integration(Dedicated) if needed.

-### Retrieval-Augmented Generation (RAG)

-The solution integrates with external data sources to provide a more comprehensive client experience by leveraging RAG technology for retrieving relevant documents and information from vast datasets, including vector databases like Milvus and customer apps hosted on ROKS.

 ### Enhanced User Experience with Watson Speech Assistance